enel-gdh-educational/katacoda-scenarios/docker/part3/step3b.md

 ### Creating volumes

-To start correctly your application you need also volume for the model of backend service.
+To start correctly your application you need also volume for the model of the backend service.
-You can add this resources in docker-compose.yml
+You can add this resource in `docker-compose.yml`

 First define the volume name at the end of file.
 For this application we use the names `models-vol`